Nameless Engine

 that you might find handy in simulating user input.

-For more examples see src/engine_tests/game/nodes/Node.cpp
+For more examples see src/engine_tests/game/node/Node.cpp

 , there are some tests that simulate user input.